-What is Force Field Analysis and its 7 steps?
+What is Force Field Analysis and its 7 Steps?

-In social science, force-field analysis is a new development.
-It establishes a framework for analysing the elements (forces) that impact a situation, first social circumstances.
 It examines forces that are either assisting (helping forces) or impeding (blocking forces) progress toward a goal (hindering forces).

 The force field analysis uses a set of techniques to identify and analyze the strengths and weaknesses of an organization and its components.
 A good force field analysis can give you insight into potential solutions and can be a great way to find out what you can do to develop and improve an organization.